DIY Floating Desk

 A rather ingenious variation on this bracket is designed to mount the wall desk directly to the stud, with the horizontal metal section not going through the drywall.

 Still, it provides considerably more strength than a typical L bracket, even though it doesn’t have a gusset.
-All that is sticking out is a flat piece of ¼” thick flat steel strip, which is hard to see without actually being underneath the wall desk mount.
+All that is sticking out is a flat piece of ¼” thick flat steel strip, which is hard to see without underneath the wall desk mount.

 floating desk